 High Blood Pressure in Children

-While a majority of the conversation about high blood pressure, also known as hypertension, centers on adults, children of all ages, from birth to teens, can have high blood pressure.
-Just like high blood pressure in adults, there are often no symptoms and early diagnosis and treatment are key.
+Children of all ages, from birth to teens, can have high blood pressure, also known as hypertension.
+There are often no symptoms and early diagnosis and treatment are important.

 • Gender